jasonking3/sdwan-devops/docs/DEVWKS-2030.md

 # DEVWKS-2030 SD-WAN DevOps Step 3: Continuous Integration/Continuous Deployment

 ## Create a CI pipeline in GitLab
-1. Login to GitLab at http://cpn-rtp-gitlab1.colab.ciscops.net:8081 using the credentials supplied by your instructor
+1. Login to GitLab at http://cpn-rtp-gitlab1.colab.ciscops.net:8081 using the credentials supplied by your instructor.
+Verify that the `sdwan-devops` project exists and the required environment variables are set.

-1. From the GitLab web UI, select "Create a project".

-1. Under "Project name", enter `sdwan-devops` and then click "Create project".

-1. Populate the necessary VIRL environment variables needed to access the VIRL server.
-We store these variables in the project CI settings so that they are not stored unencrypted in the code repo.
-Under Settings -> CI/CD, expand the "Variables" section and supply values for the following variables:
-    - `VIRL_HOST`
-    - `VIRL_USERNAME`
-    - `VIRL_PASSWORD`
-    - `VIRL_LAB`
-    - `VMANAGE_ORG`

-1. Click "Save variables".
+    > Note: if your instructor has not created the sdwan-devops project for you, go [here](#create-the-project-and-add-the-required-environment-variables) to do that first.

 1. From the shell, clone the `sdwan-devops` repo.
     ```